Want to learn all you can about being pregnant and delivering your baby? Learn 11 pregnancy secrets you didn’t know about (but should!).

 10. You deliver more than just the baby

-While the baby is in your womb, the placenta becomes its source for everything—food, oxygen, blood.
+While the baby is in your womb, the placenta becomes its source for food and oxygen.
 Before kids, I never even knew pregnant women were also carrying a placenta, much less that we’d also deliver it after the baby is born.

 But don’t worry—the placenta is nothing like delivering the baby.
-Your placenta doesn’t need strenuous pushing to get out, especially since it’s a blob and your baby has already paved the way.
+It doesn’t need strenuous pushing to get out, especially since it’s a blob and your baby has already paved the way.

 11. You’ll look like you’re six months pregnant after giving birth